-Andy says, “as an agency grows, there become more difficulties such as, increased volume of projects, tighter deadlines, more staff to manage, more people to deal with, and a lot more travelling which takes up time”.
+“My vision was to operate a small studio, with a team of around twelve.
+As an agency grows, there become more difficulties such as, increased volume of projects, tighter deadlines, more staff to manage, more people to deal with, and a lot more travelling which takes up time.

-As well as tweaking their “client-side process” to elevate production.
-Andy has taken a back seat in terms of design to solely concentrate on business development, client and project management.
+We’ve put in place some simple methods to tackle the pressure of maintaining standards.
+We tweaked our client-side process to elevate production and I’ve taken a back seat in terms of design to solely concentrate on business development, client and project management.

-By saying no to projects, Andy has remained loyal to his initial goal of establishing a small studio specialising in search engine optimisation, web design and development.
+This involves planning the diary 3 months in advance, and saying no to projects if the diary is already full.
+But, by saying no to projects, we have remained loyal to our initial goal of establishing a small studio specialising in search engine optimisation, web design and development.”

 In order to maintain standards and survive in this ever-changing market, agency owners must set their goals based on their strengths and downplay any weaknesses.

-“One of the most critical things as a business owner is understanding your own strengths and weaknesses as honestly as you can.”
+“One of the most critical things as a business owner is understanding your own strengths and weaknesses as honestly as you can.